whage/docker-presentation/slides/docker.md

 Containers provide isolation and resource limits

 - Docker creates a set of namespaces and control groups for the container
-- isolation provided by namespaces, for example:
+- isolation is provided by namespaces, for example:
 	- mount namespace: isolated file system
 	- network namespace: isolated networking
-- resource limits provided by control groups (cgroups)
+- resource limits are provided by control groups (cgroups)
 	- cpu, memory limits

 ---